Best Time Tracking Tools for Small Business in 2026: Free vs Paid

 Deputy — Best for Compliance-Heavy Industries

 Deputy is built for businesses where labor law compliance is a daily concern, hospitality, healthcare, and retail.
-Includes scheduling, time clock, and payroll integration.
+Includes time clock schedules & payroll integration.

 Pricing: from $6/user/month.